Karaage-Cluster/karaage/docs/admin/ref/cmd/kg-manage.rst

 .. django-admin-option:: --dry-run

    Don't make any of the changes, display what would be done instead.
+Note the base dn objects will always be created.

 change_username
 ~~~~~~~~~~~~~~~